ska-telescope/developer.skatelescope.org/src/srcnet/srcnet.rst

 Interfaces and Integration with Global Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For many of the Local Compulsory Services, it is necessary to integrate with other global services such as IAM-based authentication and authorisation (A&A).
+Part of the compulsory Local Services, they need to be integrated with other global services, such as IAM-based authentication and authorisation (A&A).
 Follow the instructions below if your service requires SKAO IAM-based A&A:

 .. toctree::
   :maxdepth: 1
-  :caption: IAM Client Configuration
+  :caption: IAM configuration for the Storage Element - Rucio RSE
   :hidden:

-  services/iam-client-configuration/iam-client-configuration
+  services/iam-client-configuration/rucio-rse-iam-client-configuration

-- :doc:`services/iam-client-configuration/iam-client-configuration`
+- :doc:`services/iam-client-configuration/rucio-rse-iam-client-configuration`

 Data Management Services
 ^^^^^^^^^^^^^^^^^^^^^^^^